 More information about

-patch_all is available in the
+patch_all is available in our patch_all API

-To extend the functionality of the
+If you would like to extend the functionality of the

 ddtrace provides a decorator that can be used to trace a particular method

 in your application:

 @tracer.wrap() def business_logic(): """A method that would be of interest to trace.""" # ... # ...

 API details of the decorator can be found here

 To trace an arbitrary block of code, you can use